The Shining (film): Response by Stephen King

-King was also disappointed by Kubrick's decision not to film at The Stanley Hotel in Estes Park, Colorado, which inspired the story (a decision Kubrick made since the hotel lacked sufficient snow and electricity).
-However, King finally supervised the 1997 television adaptation also titled The Shining, filmed at The Stanley Hotel.
+King was disappointed by Kubrick's decision not to film at The Stanley Hotel in Estes Park, Colorado, which inspired the story (a decision Kubrick made since the hotel lacked sufficient snow and electricity).
+He supervised the 1997 television adaptation, also titled The Shining, filmed at The Stanley Hotel.

-The animosity of King toward Kubrick's adaptation has dulled over time.
 During an interview segment on the Bravo channel, King stated that the first time he watched Kubrick's adaptation, he found it to be "dreadfully unsettling".
-Nonetheless, writing in the afterword of Doctor Sleep, King professed continued dissatisfaction with the Kubrick film.
-He said of it "...of course there was Stanley Kubrick's movie which many seem to remember – for reasons I have never quite understood – as one of the scariest films they have ever seen.
+Writing in the afterword of Doctor Sleep, King said of the film "of course there was Stanley Kubrick's movie which many seem to remember – for reasons I have never quite understood – as one of the scariest films they have ever seen.
 If you have seen the movie but not read the novel, you should note that Doctor Sleep follows the latter which is, in my opinion, the True History of the Torrance Family."

 Mike Flanagan, director of the film adaptation of Doctor Sleep, would reconcile the differences between novel and film versions of The Shining there.
 Doctor Sleep is a direct adaptation of its novel counterpart, which itself is a sequel to the novel version of The Shining, but is also a continuation of Kubrick's film; in explaining the latter, Flanagan expressed, "The Shining is so ubiquitous and has burned itself into the collective imagination of people who love cinema in a way that so few movies have.
-There’s no other language to tell that story in.
-If you say ‘Overlook Hotel,’ I see something.
+There's no other language to tell that story in.
+If you say 'Overlook Hotel', I see something.
 It lives right up in my brain because of Stanley Kubrick.
 You can't pretend that isn't the case".
-King initially rejected Flanagan's pitch of bringing back the Overlook as seen in Kubrick's film, but changed his mind after Flanagan pitched a scene within the hotel towards the end of the film that served as his reason to bring back the Overlook.
+King initially rejected Flanagan's pitch of bringing back the Overlook as seen in Kubrick's film, but changed his mind after Flanagan pitched a scene within the hotel near the end of the film that served as his reason to bring back the Overlook.
 Upon reading the script, King was so satisfied with the result that he said, "Everything that I ever disliked about the Kubrick version of The Shining is redeemed for me here."